WRITE FOR ROUTED

-When: The deadline for proposals is 6th November.
+When: The deadline for proposals has been extended until 13th November.

 How: If you are interested in proposing a submission for this issue, please send us a short abstract no longer than 250 words via email to: RoutedMagazine@gmail.com.
 We would also like to hear about your relationship to migration and mobility (if you are a migrant, a researcher, a student, a practitioner...).

 The length of the piece should be between 700 and 1000 words.

 The article should consistently use British spelling and grammar, if you’re writing in English.

 The simpler the language the better.
 Try to briefly explain or add links to any concepts, organisations, policies… introduced in the article.

 Concepts and cited works/legislation/articles should be inserted in the article as hyperlinks.

 Once you send us your proposal, we will get back to you after the deadline for all submissions (13th November).

 - First drafts are due on 28th November, for publication on 19th December.
 After you send us your first draft, your editor will get back to you with their comments, which you will review before publication.